vorobeevich/mts-ml-cup/README.md

 Final number of features: **64** * **10** (als) + **1024** (top_urls) + **8** * **7** (categorical features) = **1720**.

 As a result, we managed to get a score of **1.64**.
-The selection of hyperparameters for the CatBoost with the help of Optuna did not give an increase in quality.
+The selection of hyperparameters for CatBoost with the help of Optuna did not give an increase in quality.